Firgrep/next-office-booking-app/TASKLOG.md

 * build booking full for the day indicator on calendar

 * change enums to const enums in subscriptionTiers.ts

+* build invoice failed for subscriptions.
+Revert user's subscription to flexplay upon invoice failed.

+## BUGS
+* app does not display bookings for today, even though they are there in db.
+It is Monday 30/07/2023 and it's not showing for Monday.

 * fix calendar BUG with phone booths, wrong display (logic error or frontend??)